Small Business Act for Europe: Content

-The SBA applies to independent companies with fewer than 250 employees (99% of EU businesses).
+The act is intended to benefit independent companies with fewer than 250 employees (99% of EU businesses).
 It provides an "SME test" to ensure SMEs are taken into account at an early stage of the policy-making process.
 As such, all new administrative or legislative proposals are to be subjected to an SME impact review.
 Countries including Belgium, Finland, Denmark, and Germany have added this test into their national decision-making processes.
-The Act also carries a provision to appoint SME envoys, the role of which is to liaise between the EC and SMEs.
+The Act also carries a provision to appoint SME envoys, whose role is to liaise between the EC and SMEs.
 The SBA promotes the Erasmus for Young Entrepreneurs program (participants spend up to six months working in a different country's SME), and creates Market Access Teams in select export markets, particularly China and India.
+The "Code of Best Practices" published in 2008 aimed to show how EU member states could make SME-friendly use of the provisions of the public procurement directives when awarding contracts.
+The "Best Practices" document noted that consultation regarding its contents had shown that changes in the procurement "culture" were more important than legislative changes in promoting better SME access to public sector business opportunities.